mim-Armand/Physics_Stuff/README.md

 # Other ( more philosophical ) notions:
 - God Of Gaps: is a theological perspective in which gaps in scientific knowledge are taken to be evidence or proof of God's existence.
+- Noblesse oblige: Based on Schrödinger it means you should not talk about topics that you are not an expert in ( not sure if that's what it means tho! and I'm not an expert in it!! )
+-